You are here

 The agreement applies only to veterans who embarked from Australia before 1 July 1944 for attachment to the RAF.
 It provides for payment by the British Government to the Australian Government of compensation on the same basis as if the deceased or incapacitated Royal Australian Air Force (RAAF) veteran had been a member of the RAF.
 Payment is made as though he or his dependant(s) was eligible for pension, but not other benefits, under the British law.
 The payments made are in recognition of the fact that the British Government agreed to accept liability for compensation for death or disability due to RAF service.
 The primary liability lies with Australia because of the statutory rights of the veterans and their dependants under the VEA.

-If the British liability exceeds the total for Australian disability pension, the excess, although paid to the Australian Government, is passed on to the veteran or dependant as a 'supplementary benefit'.
-The Supplementary Benefit will vary with the rate of exchange, statutory increases and British General Increases.More ?
+If the British liability exceeds the total for Australian Disability Compensation Payment, the excess, although paid to the Australian Government, is passed on to the veteran or dependant as a 'supplementary benefit'.
+The Supplementary Benefit will vary with the rate of exchange, statutory increases and British General Increases.More →

 In general terms there are no allowances paid in EATS cases.